ProductTryOn

 3. Go live — a "Try It On" button appears on your product pages.
 Customers click, upload a photo or use their camera, and see the product on themselves.

 Setup typically takes under five minutes for the initial integration, with additional time for uploading and configuring product assets.
+For platform-specific walkthroughs, see Shopify Virtual Try-On: How to Add It in 5 Minutes.

 What to Look for in a Virtual Try-On Solution